wtong2017/wtong2017.github.io/content/projects/artmirror.md

 title: "ArtMirror"
 date: 2023-02-03T22:08:21+08:00
 draft: false
-position: VR Developer
+position: VR Researcher
 period: 04/2022 - Present
 imgSrc: img/projects/artmirror.jpeg
 videoSrc:
 link: https://github.com/metaartmirror/artmirror
 ---

 [**Art Mirror**](https://github.com/metaartmirror/artmirror) is a VR soundstage for teachers and students to emulate cinematography lighting in virtual scenarios.
 Lighting education is a foundational component of cinematography education.
 However, many art schools do not have expensive soundstages for traditional cinematography lessons.
-Thus, migrating physical setups to virtual experiences is a potential solution driven by metaverse initiatives. *This project is also presented in the poster session of IEEE VRW 2023.*
+Thus, migrating physical setups to virtual experiences is a potential solution driven by metaverse initiatives. _This project is also presented in IEEE VRW 2023, ACM MM 2023._